The Guide to Singapore’s Countryside

 A word of caution: don’t venture into these areas alone, especially at night.
 JIC.

 3. Indulge in a secluded getaway far from urban Singapore

 If you’re looking for a temporary respite from city life, a staycation at a boutique hotel in Chinatown or Orchard just won’t do.
 Nestled in the heart of Kranji Countryside, D’Kranji and Gardenasia both offer cosy, tranquil sanctuaries away from the heart of the city where you can truly relax and rejuvenate.

 Modelled after black-and-white colonial houses, Gardenasia’s Farmstay Villas is the lesser known of the two, sprawled over two hectares of land.
 I could imagine spending a lazy afternoon taking a dip in their swimming pool, golfing at their mini putting green, or just unwinding by their idyllic garden villa.

 Alternatively, D’Kranji Farm Resort offers twin-sharing and family villas and boasts extensive facilities including a restaurant, spa, beer garden, karaoke bar and fishing village.
 Adjoining the resort are their exhibition farms, where villa guests may have the chance to pick their own fruits and vegetables.
 Don’t be surprised if the resident farmers invite you in for tea!

 Forget your quickie overseas getaways – you’ll be hard pressed to remember you’re even in Singapore with these paradise staycation retreats.

-4. Sample some exotic food – if you can stomach it!
+4. Sample some unusual food – if you can stomach it!

 I’m no daredevil.
 Munching on bizarre fried meats doesn’t appeal to me, and “it tastes like chicken” is no consolation.
 Think fried frog meat, crocodile nuggets, or maybe some hashima (frog fallopian tubes)?
 Er, it’s an acquired taste.